LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Methods and data

 Accuracy-based metrics assess how well the predicted land cover classes match the corresponding LUCAS labels.
 Due to the label sparsity, accuracy can only be evaluated at individual pixel locations, as described in Section \ref{sec:dataset_generation}.

-We report both overall accuracy, which provides a general measure of correctness, as well as the F1 score, which balances precision and recall to provide a more robust metric in the presence of class imbalance.
+We report both overall accuracy, which provides a general measure of correctness, as well as the F1 score, which balances precision and recall to provide a more robust metric in the presence of class imbalance, as is the case in our dataset.

 In addition to strict pixel-wise evaluation, we also use a relaxed version of both metrics that allows for a tolerance $t$ of one pixel: In this case, the predicted class is considered correct if it matches the LUCAS label at the pixel or any of its immediate neighbors.
-This accounts for minor boundary misalignments, which are particularly relevant to take into account when evaluation on sparse labels because of possible georeferencing inaccuracies \cite{weigand2020spatial,xu2024comparative}.
+This accounts for minor boundary misalignments, which are particularly relevant to take into account when evaluation on sparse labels because of possible georeferencing inaccuracies \citep{weigand2020spatial,xu2024comparative}.